 “We’re looking forward to hosting a lively debate on the standards and protections available to equity release customers, now and in the future, which we believe will be of great interest to intermediaries of all kinds and not just specialists.”

-A panel on future proofing the broker will kick-off Specialist Wednesday, while the impact of payment holidays will be discussed on Traditional Thursday.
-The week will close on Looking Forward Friday, which will explore the future operating model of the broker market.
+A panel on future proofing the broker will kick-off Specialist Wednesday, while the impact of payment holidays will be discussed throughout the week.

 Each day will also feature a lunchtime debate on important topics within the industry, such as the changing nature of the customer journey and supporting mental health in the workplace.